Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   a window or a fragmentation session, corresponding ACK(s) is (are) transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of end-device.
-  If this ACK is not received the end-device sends an all-0 (or an all-1) fragment with no payload to request an SCHC ACK retransmission.
+  If this ACK is not received by the end-device at the end of its RX windows, it sends an all-0 (or an all-1) fragment with no payload to request an SCHC ACK retransmission.
 The periodicity between retransmission of the all-0/all-1 fragments is device/application specific and MAY be different for each device (not specified).
 The SCHC gateway implements an "inactivity timer".
   The default RECOMMENDED duration of this timer is 12 hours.
 This value is mainly driven by application requirements and MAY be changed by the application.
 * Last tile: The last tile can be carried in the All-1 fragment.

 With this set of parameters, the SCHC fragment header is 16 bits,